While Texas Dismisses Torture Charges Against James Mitchell, Other Investigations Under Political Pressures

 It is perhaps unavoidable that the efforts to establish investigations and promote accountability have been led by attorneys and human rights activists (most of them attorneys, too, by the way).
 As a result, the movement for accountability appears to rise and fall based on the legal decisions of governments, administrative boards, military commissions, and non-U.S. governmental prosecutors.
 While these legal actions are necessary, and the lawyers and NGO personnel involved deserve our thanks, at the same time the anti-torture movement suffers from an over-reliance on legalism at the expense of social struggle to end the use of torture.

 On the other end of the spectrum, groups that promote local activism to bring justice to torture victims or accountability to war criminals like John Yoo, tend to get lost in overly parochial approaches, which when they fail, as in the case of the defeat of a Berkeley, California measure to endorse resettling cleared Guantanamo detainees in that city, promote demoralization and/or endless rounds of campaigning, with little or no progress.
-While such activists also deserve praise for their efforts, behind the scenes they too express frustration over what course of action might bring greater success.
+While such activists also deserve praise their efforts, behind the scenes they too express frustration over what course of action might bring greater success.

 The underlying problem is political, and lies in a refusal to take on the legitimacy of the so-called “war on terror,” which the U.S. uses as an excuse for the extension of its power abroad in support of corporations that seek to extend their economic influence and power, and which are interpenetrated with the U.S. military and intelligence establishment in that effort.
-It is apposite to notice, too, the efforts of the government to interdict and obstruct the work of anti-government critics, as the recent revelations surrounding FBI abuse and HBGary make abundantly clear.
+It is apposite to notice, too, the efforts of the government to interdict and obstruct the work of anti-governmental critics, as the recent revelations surrounding FBI abuse and HBGary make abundantly clear.

 In addition, effective action means taking on the misleadership and perfidy of both political parties, both Democratic and Republican.
 The Obama administration’s refusal to investigate war crimes, and its implication in ongoing war crimes (abuse of prisoners, assassination, use of drones) has not seriously been challenged by the liberal establishment.